nevermined-io/nvm-docs/docs/architecture/building-blocks.md

 # Building Blocks

-Nevermined is a digital ecosystems builder where different entities can share and monetize their data and make an efficient and secure usage of it even with untrusted parties.
+Nevermined protocol allows to build builder where different entities can share and monetize their data and make an efficient and secure usage of it even with untrusted parties.

 Nevermined packages, automate and augment multiple independent open and private